Implementation of neural network operators with applications to remote sensing data: Future works and conclusions

+with ${\cal A} \in L^2(I^d)$, where $SSIM$ here detotes its continuous version.
+Thus, applying Theorem \ref{theorem3} with $p=2$, we deduce that the right-hand side of (\ref{stima}) converges to zero as $n \to +\infty$. \\ Note that, the values of $c_f$ in (\ref{cf}) decreases as both $\sigma_f$ and $\mu_f$ increase, and moreover, the bigger contribution to $c_f$ is given by the term with the variance.
+Indeed, in the images considered for the numerical experiments of this paper, the better results in term of SSIM performances have been reached for {\em Berlin}, which is the image with bigger variance and lower $c_f$ (see Tab. \ref{tab_valori_var}) while the worst accuracy is reached by {\em Granada}, which has the lower variance and the bigger $c_f$, according to what discussed above.

-In this work, we recall some theoretical results on NN operators in the multidimensional framework, including convergence and some quantitative estimates.
-Two algorithms were implemented: the first focused on modeling remote sensing data, and the second aimed at rescaling or enhancing these data.
-Experimental results, obtained by applying the algorithms (Alg. \ref{alg1} and Alg. \ref{alg2}) to satellite images from the RETINA dataset, showed that the NN-based methods are particularly effective in terms of SSIM compared to other classical interpolation methods. \\ Future work will integrate the multidimensional NN operators approach with Bayesian inversion methods using advanced Monte Carlo Markov Chain (MCMC) techniques.
+Future work will integrate the multidimensional NN operators approach with Bayesian inversion methods using advanced Monte Carlo Markov Chain (MCMC) techniques.
 The latter, including Metropolis, Metropolis-Hastings, and Gibbs sampling, allow efficient sampling from the posterior distribution through single flip dynamics \cite{hastings70}.
-This integration aims at enhancing the accuracy and robustness of the inversion process, improving the retrieval of geophysical variables. \\ A further study is in preparation to deepen the theoretical understanding of the NN algorithms, with more advanced results on their convergence and approximation order.
+This integration aims at enhancing the accuracy and robustness of the inversion process, improving the retrieval of geophysical variables. \\ A further study is in preparation to deepen the theoretical understanding of the NN algorithms, with more advanced results on their convergence and approximation order. \\ As a further interesting open problem, we can mention the possible study of quantitative estimates of the approximation error in terms of a continuous version of the PSNR, in analogy with the theoretical result for the continuous SSIM recalled in (\ref{stima}).